-The test shall be offered on October 4, 2022 at 9:00 am.
+The test shall be offered on October, 2023 at 9:00am at the VCR.

 Contact the principal for information about this opportunity.

 Awards and Honors (All Grade Levels)

 The "A" honor roll will include those students who earn a grade of 90 or above in all classes he/she is enrolled in.